swiftlang/swift/README.md

 These instructions give the most direct path to a working Swift development environment.
 To build from source you will need 2 GB of disk space for the source code and over 20 GB of disk space for the build artifacts.
-The first build can take multiple hours, but incremental builds will finish much faster.
+A clean build can take multiple hours, but incremental builds will finish much faster.